Visiting Pearl Harbor: Attractions, Tips & Tours

 USS Arizona Memorial

-The USS Arizona Memorial is Hawaii's most visited attraction, with more than 1.5 million visitors a year.
-The memorial was opened in 1962, and stands in memory of those killed during the attack on Pearl Harbor.
-The gleaming white floating building, about 197 ft long, contains a large semi open-air room in which visitors gather.
-At the end of the memorial there is a shrine with the names of the 1177 victims, including the commander and his deputy, engraved on a wall of Vermont marble.
+With parts of the battleship still projecting from the water below, the memorial stands in memory of those killed during the attack on Pearl Harbor.
+The gleaming white floating building, about 197 feet long and accessed by Navy shuttle boats, contains a large semi open-air room, where visitors gather.
+At the end of the memorial is a shrine with the names of the 1,177 victims, including the commander and his deputy, engraved on a wall of Vermont marble.

 USS Bowfin Submarine Museum and Park